tomverbeure/upduino/blink/readme.md

 This 'Hello World' equivalent simply blinks the RGB LED.
 They're high intensity LEDs that will almost burn your eyeballs if you stare at it long enough.

+*Check out the code in [this issue](https://github.com/tomverbeure/upduino/issues/3).
+It shows how you can reduce the current of the LED drivers.*

 # Requirements

 * Project IceStorm